kubernetes/dashboard/docs/devel/getting-started.md

 Before committing any changes, please link/copy the pre-commit hook into your .git directory.
 This will keep you from accidentally committing non formatted code.

-The hook requires gofmt to be in your PATH.
+The hook requires goimports to be in your PATH.

 ```shell
 cd <dashboard_home>/.git/hooks/